sachinshrma/Training-Devops/README.md

     - Added code analysis stage which analyses the java code using sonarcloud.
     - Added Containerization stage which containerizes the application using docker and pushes the image to docker hub.
     - Added deploy stage which provisions a vm on azure and then run the application container on that vm.
-    - Added Email notification step which sends the build status to enmail after every build.
+    - Added Email notification step which sends the build status to email after every build.
+    - Deployed multi-container app on Azure web apps.
+    - Created Kubernetes cluster on Aks and deployed spring application and mysql pods on that.
+Also exposed the application pods to internet using loadbalancer.